thebigfilecom/thebigfile-com-dev/submodules/samples/rust/dip721-nft-container/README.md

 but we can still use it to explain three important concepts concerning dapp development for the Internet Computer:

  ### 1. Stable memory for canister upgrades.
-The Internet Computer employs [orthogonal persistence](https://internetcomputer.org/docs/current/motoko/getting-started/motoko-introduction), so developers generally do not need to think a lot about storing their data.
+The BigFile employs [orthogonal persistence](https://thebigfile.com/docs/current/motoko/getting-started/motoko-introduction), so developers generally do not need to think a lot about storing their data.
 When upgrading canister code, however, it is necessary to explicitly handle canister data.
 The NFT canister example shows how stable memory can be handled using `pre_upgrade` and `post_upgrade`.

  ### 2. Certified data.
-Generally, when a function only reads data, instead of modifying the state of the canister, it is beneficial to use a [query call instead of an update call](https://internetcomputer.org/docs/current/concepts/canisters-code.md#query-and-update-methods).
+Generally, when a function only reads data, instead of modifying the state of the canister, it is beneficial to use a [query call instead of an update call](https://thebigfile.com/docs/current/concepts/canisters-code.md#query-and-update-methods).
-But, since query calls do not go through consensus, [certified responses](https://internetcomputer.org/docs/current/developer-docs/security/general-security-best-practices) should be used wherever possible.
+But, since query calls do not go through consensus, [certified responses](https://thebigfile.com/docs/current/developer-docs/security/general-security-best-practices) should be used wherever possible.
 The HTTP interface of the Rust implementation shows how certified data can be handled.

  ### 3. Delegating control over assets.